Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 Before such an instruction can be executed, it must be decoded, and the information embedded in it must be used to signal various hardware devices (ALU, registers, memory) how to execute the instruction.

-The instruction decoding is done by some <mark>control unit</mark>, which is also responsible for figuring out which instruction to fetch and execute next.
+The instruction decoding is done by some <bmark>control unit</bmark>, which is also responsible for figuring out which instruction to fetch and execute next.

 ---

 The set of registers used by the Hack computer are:
-* Data register (`D`): A $16$-bit register used to store a data value.
+* Data register (`D`): A 16-bit register used to store a data value.
 In principle, data values can just be stored in the RAM, but the `D` register is used to speed up operations.
-* Address register (`A`): A $16$-bit register used to store a memory address.
+* Address register (`A`): A 16-bit register used to store a memory address.
 The output of this register is connected to the address input ot our memory devices (RAM and ROM).
 Therefore, placing a value in the address register has the side effect of selecting a particular memory register, and this register makes itself available to subsequent instructions designed to manipulate it.
 The `A` register's value can be read directly as a data value.
-* Program counter (`PC`): A $16$-bit register used to store the address of the next instruction.
+* Program counter (`PC`): A 16-bit register used to store the address of the next instruction.
 The contents of the PC is computed and updated as a side effect of executing the current instruction.

 ---